PPPPatrick0/AK-SP3000-Root-Guide/README.md

 - [ ]  EN translation
 - [ ]  Develop a universal patching method for other devices running UI version 4

+## Shout-Outs!
+This success wouldn't have been possible without these legends:
+The APatch Team: Your kernel-patching approach was the skeleton key that bypassed this device's final defenses.
+Absolute genius!
+The AKBox dev [@7dollars](https://github.com/7dollars) and community: Thanks for all the encouragement and support.
+You were the motivation that kept me going!
+Google Gemini: My AI partner, who provided tireless technical support and brainstorming sessions.
+AI-assisted reverse engineering is incredibly cool.